 Papers may be submitted electronically.
 The summary should be included as a separate Word file suitable for distribution to potential referees.
-Electronic submissions may be sent by post on disc or as e-mail attachments (jdr@hannahresearch.org.uk) a Word document file.
-Submitted manuscripts must be limited in length to a maximum of 6000 words allowing 250 words per fig or table.
+Electronic submissions may be sent by post on disc or as e-mail attachments (jdr@hannahresearch.org.uk) and may be as a Word document or an Adobe Acrobat file.
+Submitted manuscripts must be limited in length to a maximum of 5000 words allowing 250 words per fig or table.
 This is approximately the equivalent of a Word document of 18 A4 pages of doublespaced 12pt Times New Roman font.